• About Flourish Clinic

 Understanding that CIRS is a biotoxin illness—not just a mold illness— is a paradigm shift for many patients.
 If you’re only treating for mold, but still reacting, it may be because other biotoxins are still in your environment.

 Here’s the hard part: these biotoxins can’t be seen or smelled.
-And standard mold testing often misses the full picture.
-That’s why the Shoemaker Protocol uses validated environmental tests (like ERMI/HERTSMI-2) and medical markers (like C4a, TGF-\u03b21, and VCS) to diagnose and track recovery.
+And standard testing often misses the full picture.
+That’s why the Shoemaker Protocol uses validated environmental tests (like ERMI/HERTSMI-2) and medical markers (like C4a, TGF-beta 1, and VCS) to diagnose and track recovery.

 At Flourish Clinic, we specialize in helping patients identify which specific biotoxins are contributing to their symptoms.
 Whether it’s mold, Lyme, endotoxins, or bacterial fragments, we’re trained to interpret the labs, assess the environment, and implement the full Shoemaker Protocol.